 Anthony M. Falcone is the Associate Director of Bands at the University of Nebraska-Lincoln.
 His duties include directing the Cornhusker Marching Band, conducting the Symphonic Band, teaching instrumental arranging, and assisting with the administration of all university bands.
 He is also active in the Percussion Studio, teaching lessons, and conducting the Percussion Ensemble.
 He has held previous appointments at the University of Arkansas-Fayetteville; James Madison University in Harrisonburg, Virginia; and Truman State University in Kirksville, Missouri.
 He earned his B.M.Ed. and M.M. degrees from James Madison University where he studied percussion with C. William Rice and conducting with Dr. J. Patrick Rooney.
 He was also a student of concert artist Leigh Howard Stevens in his intensive Summer Marimba Seminar.

 Mr. Falcone is very active as a marching and concert band clinician, arranger, and adjudicator for school music programs throughout the country.
-He serves regularly as a guest conductor for honor bands and his clinics have been received at several state conventions and the Midwest Clinic in Chicago.
+He serves regularly as a guest conductor for honor bands and his clinics have been received at several state conventions including the Texas Music Educators Association and the Midwest Clinic in Chicago.
 Arranger’s Publishing Company and Alfred Publications have published his arrangements.
-He has also performed across the nation as a percussionist and percussion soloist appearing on national television, radio and motion pictures, and has performed with noted entertainers Shirley Maclaine, Mac Davis, Mark O'Conner, and Marvin Hamlisch.
+He has also performed across the nation as a percussionist and percussion soloist appearing on national television, radio and motion pictures.
 Locally he is a member of the Plymouth Brass, and a regular performer with the Lincoln Municipal Band, and Lincoln’s Symphony Orchestra.
-He is also a charter member of the Education Committee for Vic Firth Inc. He currently serves as Concert Band Chair for the Nebraska State Bandmasters Association, Midwest District Governor and Chair of the Hazing and Values Committee for Kappa Kappa Psi National Honorary Band Fraternity and has served as Nebraska Chapter President of the Percussive Arts Society.
+He is also an educational artist for Innovative Percussion and Remo Inc. He currently serves as National Vice President for Professional Relations for Kappa Kappa Psi National Honorary Band Fraternity and has served as Concert Band Chair for the Nebraska State Bandmasters Association and Nebraska Chapter President of the Percussive Arts Society.